Resources for Addressing COVID-19

 Contact: Jeanie Alter

-The American School Health Association (ASHA) has compiled resources and will hold a free virtual mini-conference devoted to COVID-19 and returning to school (http://www.ashaweb.org/covid-19-and-school-health/).
+The American School Health Association (ASHA) held a free virtual mini-conference devoted to COVID-19 and returning to school.
+The conference recordings and resources can be accessed free at https://asha7-13webinar.heysummit.com/replays/.

 Association of State and Territorial Health Officials